seanwhs/AI-for-Everyone---Your-New-Superpower/slides/presentation-outline.md

 ### **Group Activity: AI Intern Simulation**

-**Slide 5 – Group Activity: AI Intern Simulation** *Goal:* Understand AI’s “intern-like” capabilities.
+**Slide 5 – Group Activity: AI Intern Simulation** *Goal:* Understand AI’s capabilities through roleplay.

-* **Instructions:** In pairs, role-play as an AI intern (one person is the intern, the other is the human supervisor).
-The intern will try to predict the next word or phrase based on a few sentences or context provided by the supervisor.
-After 10 minutes, swap roles.
+* **Instructions:** In pairs, role-play as an AI intern (one person is the intern, the other the human supervisor).
+The intern will try to predict the next word or phrase based on context provided by the supervisor.
+Swap roles after 10 minutes.
 * **Example Scenario:** “I’m going to make a sandwich with…”

-  * The intern predicts: “ham, cheese, and bread.”
+  * Intern predicts: “ham, cheese, and bread.”
-* Discuss how close (or far) the prediction was.
+* Discuss the accuracy of the prediction.

-**Trainer Tip:** Discuss that AI doesn’t “think” but makes guesses based on data.
+**Trainer Tip:** Stress that AI doesn’t “think” but makes educated guesses based on data.

+---

+**Knowledge Check #1**

+Q: Which best describes AI?
+A. A robot that thinks like a human
+B. A tool that predicts patterns and helps humans make decisions ✅
+C. Magic that solves all problems instantly

+**Trainer Tip:** Highlight that AI predicts patterns, not "thinking."

 ---